Athena Herd CIC is located at High Lees Farmhouse, Wagon Lane, Paddock Wood, TN12 6PT (“Athena” "Athena Herd" or “We” or “Us” or “Our”).

-Athena is a centre of excellence and can be booked by you as a venue for hire.
-Alternatively, you can book an individual or group session, or join an event.
-All bookings can be done directly or through our website athenaherd.org.uk (the "Website").
+Athena Herd is a centre of excellence and can be booked by you as a venue for hire, on-site accommodation, alternatively, you can book an individual or group session, or join an event or our training courses (the "Services").
+All bookings for Services can be done directly or through our website athenaherd.org.uk (the "Website").

-These Terms and Conditions shall apply to all provisions of services ("Services") whether booked by You ("Customer" or "You") with Us directly or through Our Website and confirmed by Athena.
+These Terms and Conditions shall apply to all provisions of Services whether booked by You ("Customer" or "You") with Us directly or through Our Website and confirmed by Athena Herd.

 Athena and the Customer are referred to individually as "a Party” or collectively "the Parties”.